psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 Askew Roberts.

 [Simon Pure - Merriam Webster http://dictionary.sensagent.com/simon%20pure/en-en/ - Simon-pure , a.
-Genuine; true; real; authentic; -- a term alluding to the comedy character Simon Pure, who is impersonated by another and is obliged to prove himself to be the “real Simon Pure.”
+Genuine; true; real; authentic; -- a term alluding to the comedy character Simon Pure, who is impersonated by another and is obliged to prove himself to be the "real Simon Pure."

 See also: https://en.wikipedia.org/wiki/A_Bold_Stroke_for_a_Wife#Simon_Pure ]